 “This geodesign program has all of what I was looking for: balance between theory and practice, an innovative approach to the urban planning and design process, a new perspective on the online teaching process, and time flexibility,” said Rivas.

 Rivas owns Ryval Constructora, a construction company in the City of Colima, located south of Puerto Vallarta and about 62 miles inland from the Pacific coast of Mexico.
 His firm focuses on land development and establishes joint ventures with other companies and housing developers, which build the homes.
 Rivas wants to use geodesign methodology and tools to pursue sustainable land development practices in the city and the state of Colima.
 “We have a very small state and a small city but with a lot of urban challenges and opportunities due to strategic location in our country,” Rivas said.

 He said that housing in Colima is often being constructed with no balance between different types of land use, no projection for economic development of the surrounding areas, and no consideration for creating a sense of community among the inhabitants.
 “I think it is urgent to change this development model,” Rivas said.

-A geodesign methodology, said Rivas, will help his team, local officials, consultants, would-be clients, and the people who live nearby do better at collaborating.
-The result will be social, environmental, and economic sustainability, he said.
+A geodesign methodology will help Rivas’ team, local officials, consultants, would-be clients, and the people who live nearby to better collaborate, resulting in social, environmental, and economic sustainability.